charliepark/classy-css/README.md

 Every styled item has one (and only one) class at runtime.
 More on dynamically-added classes in a bit.

 You might object: "Isn't adding lots of classes bad?
 Isn't that 'classitis'?"

 Adding lots of classes isn't bad.
 As Steven Bradley notes, "At first glance it seems like adding classes to html increases coupling due to the added markup, but the opposite is actually true.
 Coupling is increased the more dependent we are on a specific html structure.
 Jonathan Snook referred to this as the *depth of applicability*.
-The greater this depth, the greater our html and css are coupled.

-Unfortunately our best practices the last few years have been increasing coupling even as we thought we were decreasing it."
+The greater this depth, the greater our html and css are coupled. … Unfortunately our best practices the last few years have been increasing coupling even as we thought we were decreasing it."

+If you've ever hesitated to change the class of an HTML element, or hesitated to change the CSS that styled that class, because you were afraid of where else in your code you used the same class, you know the dangers of tight coupling.

 ### 2. No Naked HTML Elements in Your CSS